OpenDendro/opendendro/docs/contribute.md

 Help us test and shape the future of openDendro's dplPy codebase.
 As a tester, you'll evaluate our Python functions for tree-ring analysis, ensuring their functionality and usability.
 Your feedback is vital in refining these cutting-edge tools, enhancing the user experience for researchers worldwide.

-####Requirements:
+*Requirements:*

 + Familiarity with tree-ring analysis techniques (e.g., chronology building, detrending)
 + Basic knowledge of Python programming
 + Eagerness to break things

-####Responsibilities:
+*Responsibilities:*

-+Test openDendro's Python functions, providing feedback on performance, accuracy, and usability +Report bugs, issues, and suggestions for improvement +Collaborate with the openDendro team, sharing insights and experiences
++ Test openDendro's Python functions, providing feedback on performance, accuracy, and usability

-####Benefits:
++ Report bugs, issues, and suggestions for improvement
++ Collaborate with the openDendro team, sharing insights and experiences

+*Benefits:*

-+Active contribution to advancing tree-ring analysis software +Firsthand experience in testing and providing feedback for scientific tools +Recognition for your contributions to openDendro +Collaboration and networking opportunities with fellow testers and researchers
++ Active contribution to advancing tree-ring analysis software
++ Firsthand experience in testing and providing feedback for scientific tools
++ Recognition for your contributions to openDendro
++ Collaboration and networking opportunities with fellow testers and researchers

 Join us on this exciting journey as we enhance openDendro's capabilities.
 Shape the future of tree-ring analysis software by becoming a tester for our Python functions.